MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 ---
 # Debug live .NET and ASP.NET apps running in Azure App Service

 The Snapshot Debugger takes a snapshot of your in-production Azure App Service when code that you are interested in executes.
 To instruct the debugger to take a snapshot, you set snappoints and logpoints in your code.
 The debugger lets you see exactly what went wrong, without impacting traffic of your production application.
 The Snapshot Debugger can help you to dramatically reduce the time it takes to resolve issues that occur in production environments.
-Snapshots are intended for release builds.

 Snapshot collection is available for the following web aps running in Azure App Service: